cakephp/app/README.md

 You should now be able to visit the path to where you installed the app and see the default home page.

+## Update

+Since this skeleton is a starting point for your application and various files would have been modified as per your needs, there isn't a way to provide automated upgrades, so you have to do any updates manually.

 ## Configuration

 Read and edit `config/app.php` and setup the 'Datasources' and any other